palewire/first-visual-story/readthedocs/index.rst

 1. A `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ to interact with your computer
 2. A `text editor <https://en.wikipedia.org/wiki/Text_editor>`_ to work with plain text files
-3. Version x.x or greater of the `Node.js <https://nodejs.org/en/>`_ JavaScript runtime
+3. Version 8.9.4 or greater of the `Node.js <https://nodejs.org/en/>`_ JavaScript runtime
 4. The `npm <https://www.npmjs.com>`_ package manager
 5. `Git <http://git-scm.com/>`_ version control software and an account at `GitHub.com <http://www.github.com>`_